 It is the responsibility of the faculty member to provide sufficient evidence to the Tenure and Promotion Committee or Senior Promotion Committee that the qualifications for promotion have been met.
 The Committee is not required to consider the application of a candidate whose dossier it judges to be incomplete in some important respect.
-The candidate for tenure and/or promotion should prepare a dossier.
-The dossier may be submitted electronically or as a hard copy.
-The dossier should include the following materials, organized in this manner:
+The relevant materials include:

-- A copy of the letter of application, as previously submitted to the Office of Academic Affairs. - A current curriculum vitae. - A self-evaluative statement that addresses the candidate's teaching effectiveness; scholarship and professional development; and College and community service.
-This statement serves as a detailed case for promotion and/or tenure.
-It should be a robust discussion of the candidate's accomplishments in meeting the standards for the rank to which the candidate is applying.
-This statement should also address any potential questions, gaps, or inconsistencies in the candidate's record. - The department chairperson's recommendation, commenting in detail upon the applicant's teaching effectiveness, scholarship/professional development, and College/community service. - All department chairperson's evaluations of teaching, based upon classroom visitations. - Evaluation of teaching from the Associate Vice President for Academic Affairs & Dean of Arts and Sciences, Dean of Health Sciences, or Dean of the McGowan School. - Faculty Activity Annual Summaries for the period under evaluation. - Department chairperson's annual reviews of the applicant. - Associate Vice President for Academic Affairs & Dean of Arts and Sciences', Dean of Health Sciences', or Dean of the McGowan School's written summaries of annual meetings with the applicant and the department chair.
-(Required only for promotion applications to the associate level.) - Official report pages for student evaluations for four of the five most recent semesters in which the candidate has taught. - The official grade distribution record for the four semesters preceding application.
-This is to be issued by the Registrar. - Evidence of teaching effectiveness for the period under evaluation. - Materials included in this portion of the application may include (but are not limited to): - Peer evaluations of teaching - Course Syllabi - Representative assignments - Examples of student work - Testimonials from Alumni/ae - Copies of individual student evaluations - Evidence of scholarship and professional development. - Materials included in this portion of the application may include (but are not limited to): - Published articles, chapters, essays, etc. - Grant proposals and awards - Manuscripts - Papers presented - Publicity - Critical reviews of performances or published work - Evidence of College and community service.
+- The letter of application. - A current curriculum vitae.

+- A self evaluative statement which addresses the candidate's teaching effectiveness scholarship/professional development, and College/community service. - The department chairperson's recommendation that comments upon the applicant's teaching effectiveness, scholarship/professional development, and College/community service. - All department chairperson's evaluations of teaching based upon classroom visitations. - Associate Vice President for Academic Affairs & Dean of Arts and Sciences', Dean of Health Sciences', or Dean of the McGowan School's evaluation of teaching. - Faculty Activity Annual Summaries. - Department chairperson's annual reviews of applicant. - Associate Vice President for Academic Affairs & Dean of Arts and Sciences', Dean of Health Sciences', or Dean of the McGowan School's written summaries of annual meetings with the applicant and the department chair. - The official summaries of the four most recent student evaluations.
+These summaries are issued by the Office of the Provost & Vice President for Academic Affairs. - The official grade distribution record for the preceding four semesters.
+This is to be issued by the Registrar. - Evidence of teaching effectiveness. - Evidence of scholarship and professional development. - Evidence of College and community service. - Selected supporting materials, which may include material from the following list (not comprehensive): - Course syllabi - Grant proposals - Manuscripts - Papers presented - Peer evaluations by faculty members outside the applicant's discipline - Public relations material - Published articles - Testimonials from Alumni/ae (Alumni Surveys)